meetuparchive/learn-rust/class1.md

 ---

-### applications
+### Applications

-All rust code is run as an executable binary application.
+All Rust code is run as an executable binary application.
 These application are compiled down programs specialized to run on your native operating system.
-Rust calls these "targets".
+Rust calls these compilation "targets".

-An application is just a program with a `main` function.
+An application is just a is noting more with a `main` function.

 ```rust
 fn main() {